8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] set inventory mins for auto ordering / create auto orders for review
 - [ ] -------- SETTINGS --------
 - [ ] users

+- [x] -------- HOME PAGE --------
+- [x] add variable to env variables to check to see if this is a dealers site or not, if dealers site redirectr to client face site
+- [x] -------- AUTH --------
+- [x] custom oauth in compoents/microsoft/custom.login.tsx